Greco-Lab/FunMappOne/README.md

 A FunMappOne docker image is available at https://hub.docker.com/r/grecolab/funmappone/

-All you need to do is to downalad the image with docker "docker pull grecolab/funmappone" and run it by mapping the Docker poer 3838 on the host port 8787.
+All you need to do is to downalad the image with docker "docker pull grecolab/funmappone" and run it by mapping the Docker http port 3838 on the host port 8787.

 ## Installing FunMappOne your local system